rrwabina/PhD-Literature/02 Clinical Contrastive Learning.md

 - Previous works on **Domain Adaptation**: adapting a model trained with annotated heart MRI to segment heart CT images.
   - To alleviate the performance gap between the two domains, a widely-used method is to fine-tune the pre-trained models with target domains.
 - Previous works on **Supervised Domain Adaptation**: adapting a model trained with a source domain to a target domain.
+- SOTA DA methods for medical image segmentation require that the source and target domains have the same set of anatomical structures even they can be from different imaging modalities.
 ### Contributions
 - Reduce the annotation cost and overcome the problem of limited training images in a target domain, the authors proposed to leverage a dataset for training.
 They poposed CS-CADA as a generalization of existing semi-supervised and domain adaptation methods.
 - The authors adopted Domain-Specific Batch Normalization to deal with domain shift between the two domains while transferiing knowledge of similar anatomical structures.
+- The authors investigated the cross-anatomy semi-supervised domain adaptaion for medical image segmentation.
+Compared with the existing domain adaptaion methods that require the segmented objects to be the same in the source and target domains, their method relaxes this requirement and enables adapting a model to segment a different anatomical structure to the source domain.
+- Formulated a regularization framework to leverage unannotated images in the target domain.

 ### Methodology